 Weddings in Central Park

-For any other location in Central Park, you can download the application from the NYC Department of Parks & Recreation's website.
+The maximum number of guests allowed for a ceremony in Central Park is 300, and each location has its own specific guest limit.
 If you plan to have less than 20 people at your wedding ceremony in a location outside of the Conservatory Garden, you are not required to purchase a permit.
 However, we highly recommend getting a permit to guarantee your space.

 For most locations in Central Park, you can download the permit application from the NYC Department of Parks & Recreation's website.
 One of the most popular locations, the Conservatory Garden, located at Fifth Avenue and 105th Street, requires a permit for both ceremonies and photography sessions.
 You can apply for a Conservatory Garden permit with the Central Park Conservancy.